-- 15.1 No investigation shall be initiated on the basis of the material retardation of the establishment of an industry unless the industry or proposed industry has supplied the Commission with a comprehensive business plan indicating the establishment of such industry in the absence of dumping. - 15.2 The Commission may request a provisional payment or recommend an antidumping duty where the establishment of such industry is materially retarded by dumped imports. - 15.3 If significant progress has not been made to establish an industry as proposed in subsection 2 within one year following the imposition of an anti-dumping duty, the Commission may recommend that the anti-dumping duty be withdrawn.
+- 15.1 No investigation shall be initiated on the basis of the material retardation of the establishment of an industry unless the industry or proposed\industry has supplied the Commission with a comprehensive plan indicating the establishment of such industry in the absence of subsidised exports. - 15.2 The Commission may request a provisional payment or recommend a countervailing duty where the establishment of such industry is materially retarded by subsidised imports. - 15.3 If significant progress has not been made to establish an industry as proposed in subsection 2 within one year following the imposition of a countervailing duty, the Commission may recommend that the countervailing duty be withdrawn.